pea1bee/hotstar-ipl-ad-mute/README.md

 ## Caveats
-- Sometimes broadcasters think they can sneak in one more ad but the next over is just about to begin so they have to abruptly cut short the ad, this may cause a few seconds of muted live action
+- Sometimes broadcasters try to squeeze in one more ad before the next over begins.
+If the ad gets cut short abruptly, the live action may stay muted for a few extra seconds before the extension unmutes the tab.
-- This extension may break if Hotstar change their current tracking pixel URLs or change the format or keywords used in their ad identifiers

 ## License